 Blu-Ray/Movie Review: Mad Max: Fury Road

 Ultimately, the movie is much more about Furiosa than it is about Max.
 It is basically a big chase movie with a lot of action scenes spaced throughout.
-Max was much more of an ancillary character with Furiosa calling the shots.
+Max was much more of an ancillary character, with Furiosa calling the shots.
 And Theron, once again, shows off her very mighty acting chops, really devoting herself to a very gritty role.
-Obviously, she has supermodel looks, but this was definitely not a role to show off how pretty she was.
+Obviously, she has supermodel looks, but this was definitely not a role to show off how pretty she is.
 Furiosa was a very complex and hard-edged character, and Theron played her very well.

-The A/V quality of the blu-ray is off the charts good, especially if you have a big-screen TV and a great sound system.
-The extras include several making-of featurettes including Maximum Fury: Filming Fury Road which runs just under half an hour and contains behind-the-scenes footage, and interviews on set in Africa.
+The A/V quality of the blu-ray is off-the-charts good, especially if you have a big-screen TV and a great sound system.
+The extras include several making-of featurettes, including Maximum Fury: Filming Fury Road, which runs just under half an hour and contains behind-the-scenes footage and interviews on set in Africa.
 Then there is a feature that is titled Mad Max: Fury on Four Wheels about the design of the various vehicles as an extension of wardrobe.
-An eleven-minute feature on the characters Max and Furiosa, and the transition from Mel to Tom.
+An eleven-minute feature on the characters Max and Furiosa and the transition from Mel to Tom.
 Then there is a featurette titled Tools of the Wasteland, which is a fourteen-minute feature on the props, an eleven-minute feature on the wives, including interviews with each of the actresses, and a four-minute combination of pre-production tests and raw footage.
-Then there are a few deleted scenes.
+Then, there are a few deleted scenes.

 Monday, May 16, 2022